Franksgiving: In media

 In a number of popular radio shows of the time, such as those featuring Burns and Allen and Jack Benny, the confusion over when to observe Thanksgiving Day was the source for jokes.

 In the 1940 Warner Bros.
-Merrie Melodies cartoon Holiday Highlights, directed by Tex Avery, the introduction to a segment about Thanksgiving shows the holiday falling on two different dates, one "for Democrats" and one a week later "for Republicans."
+Merrie Melodies cartoon Holiday Highlights, directed by Tex Avery, the introduction to a segment about Thanksgiving shows the holiday falling on two different dates, one "for Democrats" and one a week later "for Republicans".

 The competing dates for Thanksgiving are parodied in the 1942 film Holiday Inn.
 In the film, a November calendar appears on which an animated turkey jumps back and forth between the two weeks, until he gives up and shrugs his shoulders at the audience.
+This animated turkey has also been used as a graphic interchange format (GIF) on some Reddit accounts in the 2020s.

 In the 1940 Three Stooges short film No Census, No Feeling, Curly makes mention of the Fourth of July being in October.
 When Moe questions him, Curly replies, "You never can tell.
 Look what they did to Thanksgiving!"